martrapp/astro-vtbot-website/src/pages/signal-demo/forwardOnly/_explainer.md

 What got changed?
 1. Obviously, the demo content got replaced.
 1. All `<main>` tags include a `transition:animate="slide"` directive, generating Astro's default CSS for sliding view transition animations.
-1. This demo **does not use the `<ViewTransitions />`** component.
+1. This demo **does not use the `<ClientRouter />`** component.
 To activate native cross-document view transitions, the following code was added to the end of `BaseHead.astro`.

 ```astro
 <style is:global>